-The Children’s Ranch is an extra-curricular animal care-taking program for kids, teens and young adults of all abilities, including those with developmental, social/emotional and developmental challenges.
+The Children’s Ranch is an extra-curricular animal caretaking program for kids, teens and young adults of all abilities, including those with developmental, social/emotional and learning challenges.
 We are a community program based on the benefits of learning to care for prey animals.
 Our program was designed by a team of dedicated women, including consultants in occupational therapy, behavioral therapy, and special education.
 Our lessons are taught by community instructors and assistants, working to address the unique needs of each student.

-We do not do much horseback riding at The Children’s Ranch.
-Instead, we focus on teaching students to care for the Ranch’s animals, including rabbits, chickens, guinea pigs and horses.
-Students learn to become expert care-takers.
+We do not ride horses at The Children’s Ranch.
+Instead, we focus on teaching students to care for the Ranch’s animals, including horses, rabbits, chickens, and guinea pigs.
+Students learn to become expert caretakers.
 Activities include grooming, mucking, feeding, leading, bathing, socializing and more.

 At The Children’s Ranch, our focus is on emotions.
 We use the animal setting to build awareness of emotions (both in our prey animals and ourselves), creating a common language that the entire family can use.